 With live, in-person training led by RTC instructors with years of industry experience and the drive to help students succeed, the Automotive Technology Program is unlike any other.
 If you love cars or you want to learn a skill that can make you feel like a boss, our Automotive Technology program may be the choice for you.

+TOTAL ECIHSA TUITION \$16,008

+Tuition After High School \$8,958

-ECIHSA Tuition While in High School Tuition After High School TOTAL ECIHSA TUITION \$7,050 \$8,958 \$16,008 Tuition without ECIHSA \$37,245 \$18,492
+ECIHSA Tuition While in High School \$7,050

+Tuition without ECIHSA \$37,245 TOTAL COST SAVINGS \$18,492

 Collision Repair Technology